Anti-Communist Volunteer Militia: Slovenia

 In May 1942, the clandestine organization of the first Slovene anti-communist forces began in the Slovene capital of Ljubljana.
 In order to gain Italian endorsement for anti-Partisan operations, Slovenian MVAC groups were initially recruited from the local Sokol and National Legion organisations, followed later by members from Karl Novak's Slovenian Chetniks and Legion of Death regiment.

 In the second half of July 1942, units of the Slovenian Legion of Death joined Italian forces during a major offensive against the communist Partisans.
 With actions that continued until early November, the Italians were impressed with the potential of such units and, with the approval of Benito Mussolini, they decided to accept the offer of the Slovenian authorities to enrol the anti-Partisan units as auxiliaries.

 In early August 1942, the Italians directed that all existing and future Slovene anti-Partisan units would be incorporated into the MVAC.
 That same month, armed units in rural areas were formed into the Village Guards (Vaške straže) and were included in the MVAC, ultimately becoming the largest grouping among the Italian auxiliaries.

-By the end of September 1942, Slovenian MVAC units numbered some 2,219 armed men, with each unit had having one or more Italian liaison officers attached to it.
-During 1942, at the urging of the Slovene People's Party, around 600 former Royal Yugoslav Army prisoners-of-war (POW) were released from Italian camps, returning to Slovenia and enlisting with MVAC auxiliaries.
+By the end of September 1942, Slovenian MVAC units numbered some 2,219 armed men, with each unit having one or more Italian liaison officers attached to it.
+During 1942, at the urging of the Slovene People's Party, around 600 former Royal Yugoslav Army prisoners-of-war (POWs) were released from Italian camps, returning to Slovenia and enlisting with MVAC auxiliaries.
 One of these former POWs was Lieutenant Colonel Ernest Peterlin, who upon his return to Slovenia was appointed to command the Ljubljana MVAC unit formed in October 1942.
 By November 1942, Slovenian MVAC units numbered 4,471 men under arms.
 While the MVAC included some members of the Sokol organization and many former POWs, the dominant force within it was the Slovene Legion and, through it, the Slovene People's Party.